 (2) In order for an employer to maintain the minimum ratio of 1 metal fabricator (fitter) journeyperson to every 3 apprentices, at least 1 of the apprentices must be in the final level of their term of apprenticeship.

 Wage schedule for apprentices in metal fabricator (fitter) trade

 5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a metal fabricator (fitter) apprentice in each level of their term of apprenticeship is a percentage of the wage for a metal fabricator (fitter) journeyperson in the same place of employment, as set out in the following table:

 Level of Apprenticeship

 Hours in Level

 (2) An employer must not employ a metal fabricator (fitter) apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-7 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the trade regulations for the metal fabricator (fitter) trade (formerly known as the steel fabricator (fitter) trade and originally the metal fabricator trade), N.S.
+8 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Metal Fabricator (Fitter) Trade Regulations, N.S.
 Reg.
-128/84, made by the Governor in Council by Order in Council 84-756 dated June 26, 1984, continues as an apprentice in that apprenticeship program under these regulations.
+9/2014, continues as an apprentice in that apprenticeship program under these regulations.